heathhenley/heathhenley.github.io/content/posts/shut-the-box.md

 Of course I got to thinking about what the optimum strategy actually is for this game, and workshopped a couple ideas against my friends.
-It seemed like I was doing pretty well always taking the option containing the highest number, but I wasn’t really sure that was the best strategy.
-Thinking it over a bit on ride home, I decided it would be fun to write a short python script to simulate playing shut the box using different strategies, in order to put my strategy to the test.
+It seemed like I was doing pretty well with a strategy of always taking the option containing the highest number, but I wasn’t really sure that was the best strategy.
+I thought about it a lot on the drive home.
+Finally, I decided it would be fun to write a short python script to simulate playing shut the box using different strategies, in order to put my strategy to the test.

 You can find a Gist with the Python 3 script for this [here](https://gist.github.com/heathhenley/4ac69dad35a009d0685c785ecea270e1).

 It’s a bit "rough" - but the idea is that it’s a script to "roll some dice" randomly and select the shut the box moves based on a predefined, general strategy.
-I was excited to test my hypothosized best strategy of "always taking the option with the largest number", but of course, you can see that I also included a completely "random" strategy, taking down the most tiles possible, and finally taking the fewest possible tiles.
-The script just plays a given number of games according to each defined strategy and tracks the average score, so that the strategies can be compared.
+I was excited to test my hypothosized best strategy of "always taking the option with the largest number".
+But of course, you can see that I also included a completely "random" strategy, the strategy of taking down the most tiles possible, and finally strategy of taking the fewest possible tiles.
+The script just plays a given number of games (100k, decided arbitrarily to be long enough to give consistent results between runs) according to each defined strategy and tracks the average score, so that the strategies can be compared.

 ## Results